ckeditor/ckeditor5/packages/ckeditor5-html-embed/docs/features/html-embed.md

 ## Demo

 Use the editor below to see the plugin in action.
+Click the **"Preview editor data"** button below the editor to see a preview of the editor content, including embedded HTML.

 {@snippet features/html-embed}